drmingdrmer/consensus-essence/README.md

-# Consensus bugs
+# Distributed Consensus Essence

 [中文版](CN.md)

 <!-- DO NOT EDIT README.md directly.
 It is built from [src/README.md](src/README.md). -->

-It's challenging to detect bugs in the realm of distributed consensus, and event a small problem could result in data loss.
+It's challenging to design, to implement or to detect bugs in the realm of distributed consensus, and even a small problem could result in data loss.
-This repo is a list of distributed consensus protocol's bugs, flaws, and deceptive traps.
+This repo is a list of distributed consensus protocol's bugs, flaws, deceptive traps, and improvements.

 <table>
 <tr class="header">